jungvonmatt/storyblok-migrations/ARCHITECTURE.md

 ### Migration Handlers

-Migration logic is organized in `/src/handlers/` by entity type:
+Migration logic is organized in `/src/handlers/` by entity type.
+Each handler is responsible for a specific entity type and contains the logic for interacting with the Storyblok API to perform migrations.

 - `component/`: Handlers for component schema operations
 - `componentGroup/`: Handlers for component group operations